Elborh/wearable-computing/CodeBook.md

 Mean | The mean summarization applied to the original sensor signals Std | The standard deviation summarization applied to the original sensor signals X / Y / Z | The signal direction in the 3-axial system of coordinates

+E.g. "avgTimeBodyAccMagMean" is a numeric variable measuring the average (mean) within each subjectId and activity group of normalized time domain body acceleration magnitude means.